-Parents are welcome to assist in our classrooms.
+Parents are welcome to assist in our classrooms with the coordination of the classroom teacher.
 We ask that you respect the confidential nature in terms of student's grades or behaviors that you may encounter.
 We ask that no siblings are brought into the classroom as it can be a distraction for some.
 We thank you for your service.